zray007/genetics.github.io/README.md

 # Goals:
 Create an accurate machine learning model and also gather information about the genetic disorders that can help researchers and medical professionals.

+To keep the models lightweight for and for sustainability, not excessively overusing LLMs

+It is important that our model does not output biased results where it is more accurate toward a specific gender or race

 Given the nature of genetics we predict the Neural Network will do the best, with the Random Forest possibly lacking the necessary robustness for this task.
 The clustering might highlight a few important attributes, but may struggle to convey the full picture.

 # References